 A message from The Executive Headteacher & the Headteacher

 At Haseltine we aim to create a happy school where the learning atmosphere is relaxed and conducive to high attainment.
 We believe that children learn in many different ways so we provide opportunities for them to explore, create, research, and investigate.
-It’s important that they find out for themselves rather than being told.

-We believe that every child should learn the skills for life long learning and be supported to develop as good citizens who contribute fully to their community.
+We believe that every child should learn the skills for life-long learning and be supported to develop as good citizens who contribute fully to their community.